mozilla/gcp-ingestion/docs/edge.md

 ## General Data Flow

 HTTP submissions come in from the wild, hit a load balancer, then optionally an nginx proxy, then the HTTP edge server described in this document.

-Data is accepted via a POST/PUT request from clients, which the server will wrap in a [PubSub message](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage) and forward to Google Cloud PubSub, where any further processing, analysis, and storage will be handled.
+Accept data via a POST/PUT request from clients, wrap it in a [PubSub message](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage) and forward to Google Cloud PubSub, where any further processing, analysis, and storage will be handled.